robur-coop/miragevpn-spec/openvpn.md

 +-+

- h .---own SID---. n ack .-peer SID?-. .-pID-.
+ h .---own SID---. n ack .-peer SID?-. .-seq-.
 +-+-+-+-+-+-+-+-+-+-+...+-+-+-+-+-+-+-+-+-+-+-+
 | | | | | | | | | | |...| | | | | | | | | | | |
 +-+-+-+-+-+-+-+-+-+-+...+-+-+-+-+-+-+-+-+-+-+-+

-h - one byte header (described above) own SID - own session ID n - number of ACKed packet IDs ack - list of ACKed packet IDs (length is n * 4) peer SID? - peer session ID (only if n > 0) pID - packet ID
+h - one byte header (described above) own SID - own session ID n - number of ACKed sequence numbers ack - list of ACKed sequence numbers (length is n * 4) peer SID? - peer session ID (only if n > 0) seq - sequence number
 ```

 The session IDs are opaque (random 64 bit) values for identifying the TLS
 session.
-Each peer uses a separate counter for the packet IDs, starting at 0.
+Each peer uses a separate counter for the sequence numbers (also named
-The control packets must be sequential, with the gap-free packet ID
+packet id in OpenVPN), starting at 0.
+The control packets must be sequential,
-monotonically increasing.
+with the gap-free sequence number monotonically increasing.

 ### TLS auth header

-The TLS auth header contains a hmac and a replay_packet_id, which are put just
+The TLS auth header contains a hmac and a replay id (also known as replay
+packet id in OpenVPN, consisting of a 4 byte id and a 4 byte timestamp), which
-after the own session ID.
-The size of the hmac depends on the hmac algorithm
+are put just after the own session ID.
+The size of the hmac depends on the hmac
-being used.
-The hmac key is the same length as the hmac output, it is pre-shared
+algorithm being used.
+The hmac key is the same length as the hmac output, it is
-between all clients and the server.
+pre-shared between all clients and the server.

 ```
- h .---own SID---. hmac .--replay ID--. n ack .-peer SID?-. .-pID-.
+ h .---own SID---. hmac .--replay ID--. n ack .-peer SID?-. .-seq-.
 +-+-+-+-+-+-+-+-+-+....+-+-+-+-+-+-+-+-+-+...+-+-+-+-+-+-+-+-+-+-+-+
 | | | | | | | | | |....| | | | | | | | | |...| | | | | | | | | | | |
 +-+-+-+-+-+-+-+-+-+....+-+-+-+-+-+-+-+-+-+...+-+-+-+-+-+-+-+-+-+-+-+